Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 Investors place bids on invoices.
 To place a bid on an invoice, the investor must hold sufficient quantity of fiat currency  tokens (token).
 These tokens are issued by banks against fiat currency deposits held by them.
 Investors can purchase these tokens from their banks.
 Once an investor places a bid, the relevant amount of tokens are ‘locked’ and 'un-spendable' till either (1) the supplier (payee) rejects the bid or (2) the investor cancels his bid.

 To create a bid, the investor uses `create_bid` and passes these parameters:
-1. The reference number of the invoice - `invoice_reference_number`
+1. `invoice_reference_number` - the reference number of the invoice.
-2. Name of the fiat currency token - `token`
+2. `token` - name of the fiat currency token.
-3. Quantity of the fiat currency token - `token_amount`
+3. `token_amount` - quantity of the fiat currency token.

 Sample input
 ```